Last Updated on January 1, 2023

-- Check the mattress size and find a suitable place to lay it.
+- Check the mattress size and then find a suitable place to lay it.
 Clean the area properly beforehand and get rid of any dust and dirt.
 It is recommended to use a vacuum cleaner or wipe the floor with water if it is not carpeted.
-Also consider using any disinfectants such as bleach to cleanse the laminate or wood of any bacteria.
+Also, consider using any disinfectants such as bleach to cleanse the laminate or wood of any bacteria.
 Let the area dry completely before you lay it down.

 - If your mattress is permanently, or floor based for long periods of time, lift it up and dry out the air beneath it regularly.
 You should do this once a week by leaning it upright against the wall while the floor airs outs.
-Also, clean the area to remove dust, dirt and any other organisms that may be invisibly lurking there.
+Also, clean the area to remove dust, dirt, and any other organisms that may be invisibly lurking there.

 Risks Of Laying A Mattress On The Floor

-- Dust particles collect near the floor due to gravity and move around with free flowing air.
+- Dust particles collect near the floor due to gravity and move around with free-flowing air.
 If you are sleeping lower to the ground then you have higher chances of breathing in this contaminated dust and air.
-For those allergic to dust this may be an option to avoid.
+For those allergic to dust, this may be an option to avoid.

 - Insects like spiders, ants, and many other kinds of common bugs found around the home are more present in many parts of the world compared to others.
 By bringing yourself closer to the floor gives them a chance to climb in and get onto the mattress.
 This should be a serious concern unless you like sharing your bed with creepy crawlies.

 - In many places within Asia and Australia snakes are also known to enter bedrooms throughout the day or night, so again, increasing your risk of coming into closer contact with potentially dangerous reptiles.